Skip Ribbon Commands

 ECONOMIC OVERVIEW

-Brunei Darussalam Key Economic Developments (BKED) Q1 2024
+Brunei Darussalam Key Economic Developments (BKED) Q3 2024

-Brunei Darussalam’s economy grew in Q1 2024, underpinned by improvements in both the Oil and Gas Non-Oil and Gas sectors.
-The Oil and Gas Sector expanded on the back of higher production of crude oil, natural gas and liquefied natural gas (LNG).
-Meanwhile, the Non-Oil and Gas Sector gained from improvements in several subsectors, notably Manufacture of Petroleum and Chemical Products, backed by higher production of petrochemicals; Wholesale and Retail Trade, in line with increased retail sales volume index; and Communication, in view of increase in the number of mobile and internet subscribers.
+Brunei Darussalam’s economy experienced growth in Q3 2024, driven by improvements in both the Oil and Gas and Non-Oil and Gas sectors.
+The Oil and Gas sector expanded due to higher production of crude oil, natural gas, and liquefied natural gas (LNG).
+Meanwhile, the Non-Oil and Gas sector benefited from growth across several subsectors, including Fisheries; Vegetables, Fruits, and Other Agriculture; Water Transport; Education Services; and Communication.

-The Consumer Price Index (CPI) decreased marginally in Q1 2024 mainly due to a fall in the Non-Food Price Index, offsetting the increase in the Food and Non-Alcoholic Price Index.
-The decrease in non-food prices was mainly seen in several commodities, notably Clothing and Footwear; Communication; and Transport.
-Meanwhile, the increase in food prices was mainly observed in commodities such as Non-Alcoholic Beverages; and Milk, Dairy Products and Eggs.
+The Consumer Price Index (CPI) saw a slight decline in Q3 2024, primarily due to a decrease in the Non-Food Price Index, which offset the rise in the Food and Non-Alcoholic Beverages Price Index.
+The fall in non-food prices was largely driven by lower costs in commodities such as Transport, Communication, and Housing, Water, Electricity, Gas, and Other Fuels.
+Conversely, the increase in food prices was mainly observed in items like Fresh Fish, Oils and Fats, and Meat.

 English